Women made up more than half of new FTSE 350 boardroom directors in 2020

 The 10 FTSE 350 companies with all-male boards in 2018 were:

 - Daejan Holdings Plc

 - Integrafin Holdings Plc

 - TBC Bank Group Plc

 - Ti Fluid Systems Plc

-The 2018 Hampton-Alexander Report will be published on the 13 November 2018, a year after last year’s report.
+The 2018 Hampton-Alexander Report was published on the 13 November 2018, a year after the previous report.